Quintin Castle

 History

 “In those times of the sword, the caste was our fortress”.
-Quintin Castle was built by John de Courcey in 1184, the Anglo Norman knight who had conquered large parts of Ulster from 1176.
+Quintin Castle was built by John de Courcey in 1184, the Anglo Norman knight who had conquered large parts of Ulster from 1176, the name “Quintin” likely echoes its status as his fifth castle in Ireland.
+Quintin remains one of the very few inhabited Anglo Irish Castles in Ulster, having stood guard over the Irish Sea for 800 years.

 Gardens

-The rocky inlets of the water’s edge contrast dramatically with the lush mounds of flora and fauna embracing the castle walls.
 Within the battlements and through stone archways, guests find themselves lost in the mysterious nooks and crannies of these beautiful landscaped gardens.
-Stone pathways weave through large laurels safely cocooned, whilst wild grasses blow in the wind out on the cliff edge; walking outside the walls is a must in order to truly experience the eternal vistas across the Irish Sea.
-The changing seasons are very apparent at Quintin, each one bringing with it a sense of wonder and appreciation for the castle’s dramatic landscape.
+Stone pathways weave through large laurels safely cocooned, whilst wild grasses blow in the wind out on the cliff edge.

 Prices

-£4,500 per night (Fri/Sat) (minimum 2 nights).
+From £4,500 per night (Fri/Sat/Sun)

-£7,500 per night Christmas and New Year (minimum 3 nights).
+£7,500 per night (minimum 3 nights)

-Additional catering, whatever your requirements, can be arranged for an extra cost.
 A welcome pack is included on arrival.

 Location

 Quintin Castle is located in County Down, Northern Ireland, just over two miles east of the fishing town of Portaferry.
-From here, you can take the Strangford Portaferry Ferry across to the Ards Peninsula, which is itself a beautiful little slice of paradise combining charming seaside towns with stunning coastal scenery, sandy beaches and remarkable historic sites.
-The Ards Peninsula sits beyond the dramatic Mourne Mountains and features a wealth of attractions, including the Ulster Folk Museum, Crawfordsburn Country Park and the 19th-century stately home, Mount Stewart.
+From here, you can take the ferry across to the Ards Peninsula, which is itself a beautiful little slice of paradise combining charming seaside towns with stunning coastal scenery, sandy beaches and remarkable historic sites.

 The city of Belfast is just over an hour’s drive from Quintin Castle.
 It’s certainly worth making the trip to experience its arts and entertainment scene alongside the city’s historic landmarks and scenic parks.